-Love brought you together but as life's stressors continually press, your relationship may suffer.
-Having children, losing a job, suspicions or jealousy, moving house, emptying the nest, addictions, abuse from childhood or previous relationships, health issues, etc. can be a catalyst for relationship breakdown.
-It's rare that a partner is blind sided completely by their partner leaving (though this appears to be increasing) but rather a gradual drifting apart that is the greatest threat to relational satisfaction.
+Love brought you together, but as life’s stressors continually press, your relationship may suffer.
+Having children, losing a job, suspicions or jealousy, moving house, emptying the nest, addictions, abuse from childhood or previous relationships, health issues, etc. can be catalysts for relationship breakdown.
+It’s rare that a partner is completely blindsided by their partner leaving (though this appears to be increasing), but rather a gradual drifting apart that is the greatest threat to relational satisfaction.

-As it is often difficult to percieve a slowly drifting separation, here are some signs that you and your partner should seek help:
+As it is often difficult to perceive a slowly drifting separation, here are some signs that you and your partner should seek help:

-- You avoid sharing your true feelings with your partner to minimise conflict
+- You avoid sharing your true feelings with your partner to minimize conflict.

 We must note that not all couples seek to improve their relationship but desire individual support as the relationship dissolves.
 We are happy to help in this capacity as well.